-Helen Kennedy is an academic specialist in media cultures of games and play.
+Helen W Kennedy is an academic specialist in media cultures of games and play.

 Her principle focus is on technology, aesthetics and embodied perception in relation to games and play.
 As well as her publications she has organised a range of game related initiatives including the first UK International conference on games in 2001.

-She is deputy head of the university's College of Art, Design and Media.
+She is Head of the School of Media.

 Helen W Kennedy is an educator and researcher in media, and an expert in the culture of game cultures and play.